-Research topic Priority Order of research components Description of research project and expected outcomes Lead agency used in shark control programs. other bather protection measures for use in NSW as per those highlighted in the 2015 independent review plus Shark Summit, and subsequently incorporated into the new NSW Shark Management Strategy. impacts on Threatened Species and non-target species and the variation of conditions experienced in NSW when compared to other programs).
-Progressively implement improvements in gear selectivity, where proven effective, and incorporate into future modifications in the SMP.
-Investigate and trial suspended nets (i.e. set ~1m off the bottom) to assess their ability to: further reduce the by-catch of non-target sharks and rays, maintain the very low catch rate of marine mammals, and reduce the incidences of interactions between bathers and target sharks. agencies with expertise in shark control programs nationally and internationally. and the second to a COU Note: The use of baits and lures to attract sharks is currently not permitted by the terms of SMP contracts.
-3.1 Impacts of shark meshing.
-Level 3 1.
-Distribution, abundance, biology and ecology of target species affected by the SMP.
-2. Distribution, abundance, biology and ecology of nontarget species affected by the SMP. achievement of objectives of this Plan and the JMA related to minimising environmental impacts • 3.2 Establish DNA library of shark species taken in the SMP to contribute to improved knowledge on affected species population structure.
+Research topic Priority Order of research components Description of research project and expected outcomes Lead agency 2.5 Appraise effectiveness of fishing operations used in shark control programs.
+Level 2 1.
+Review the effectiveness and potential application of other bather protection measures for use in NSW.
+To develop the optimal application of fishing gear technology used in the SMP (giving regard to potential impacts on Threatened Species an non-target species and the variations of conditions experienced in NSW when compared to other programs).
+Progressively implement improvements in gear selectivity, where proven effective, and incorporate into future modifications of the NSW Shark Management Program. of DPI.
+Potential partners: EHG, Fisheries QLD & other agencies with expertise in shark control programs nationally and internationally.
+3. Establish/suppo ort collab orative research (e.g. CSIR O, other government agencies ar nd Universities) 3.1 Impacts of shark meshing.
+Level 3 Distribution, abundance, biology and ecology of target species affected by the SMP.
+Distribution, abundance, biology and ecology of non-target species affected by the SMP.
+Research to guide modifications to the program to optimise the achievement of objectives of this Plan and the JMA related to minimising environmental impacts of the SMP.
+DPI.
+Potential partners: CSIRO Marine Research, ARC, EHG, research institutions and Universities.
+3.2 Establish DNA library of shark species taken in the SMP to contribute to improved knowledge on affected species population structure.
 Level 3 Conduct collaborative research with relevant research institutions.
-Develop SMP DNA library. significant information on the DPI in conjunction with relevant research institutions.
-3.3 Conduct scientifically- based shark interaction risk assessment Level 3 1.
-Compile data from research relating to identified high-risk elements.
-2. Apply standard risk assessment model (i.e. AS/NZ: 4360). current information (e.g. spatial, temporal, biological, oceanographic, shark behaviour, prey movements, beach usage and historic captures etc.) to form DPI.
-Potential partners: Fisheries QLD and other agencies with expertise in shark control programs nationally and internationally.
+Develop SMP DNA library.
+These analyses can provide significant information on the biology of sharks, including the degree of genetic structuring in a population, while inferences can be made from the data with respect to the residency of shark populations.
+DPI in conjunction with relevant research institutions.

-Research topic Priority Order of research components Description of research project and expected outcomes Lead agency measures can be developed.
-3.4 Collect morphometrics on sharks and other species caught in the SMP.
-Level 3 Continue collection of morphometric data for species captured in the SMP to contribute to collaborative research initiatives if/when requested.
+Research topic Priority Order of research components Description of research project and expected outcomes Lead agency 3.3 Collect morphometrics on sharks and other species caught in the SMP.
+Level 3 1.
+Continue collection of morphometric data for species captured in the SMP to contribute to collaborative research initiatives if/when requested.
 Morphometrics (biological shape analysis e.g. length/distance between physical features, shape, size, colour etc.) could support a number of identification resources and objectives of this Plan.
 Morphometrics may be used in future in image analysis software to identify sharks from digital photography.
 The data can also help: Identify sharks responsible for bites Determine length/age estimates from samples.
 Predict how long it may be until a released target species (e.g. small white shark) may become a threat.
 Identify species in an advanced state of decomposition.
 By DPI or research institutes as part of any research project where this data is required.